haroldwo/abablog/content/post/smallest.md

 banner: ""
 ---

-I read a article on the internet several days ago which raise a question about stack.
+I read an article on the internet several days ago which raised a question about stack.
 The question is that how to get the smallest number for the best practice when pushing data on a stack and then poping it.
 I try to write down it in golang.
 Please have a look.

 ```
 package main